 Hangeul letters are typed in blocks of 2 or more letters.
 Each block represents a syllable.
 I went nuts trying to maneuver the letters into their correct position in the block with the shift key and space bar before I figured out that the language pack does this for me.
 If it doesn’t, it’s an indicator that I have misspelled the word.
 The software knows the rules of Korean spelling better than I do!

 Don’t worry if a letter doesn’t jump into the right block as you type it, just keep typing.
 The software has to “see” the whole word to know how to arrange things.
 There should be no space between blocks in the same word, but do space between words.

 Windows includes several Hangeul fonts, which will become visible in the font menus inside Windows programs once you have activated the language bar and installed the Korean language packs.
 You may need to have the IME set to Hangeul for them to show.
 If you want more, there is a selection of free Hangeul fonts here.

 OTHER WAYS TO TYPE IN HANGEUL ^

 There are a lot of web-based virtual keyboards where you can type in Korean, and then copy and paste your text.
-I mostly use the Google translator keyboard for this, but this page is designed specifically that purpose, and offers some Hanja options that Google does not.
+I mostly use the Google translator keyboard for this, but this page is designed specifically for that purpose, and offers some Hanja options that Google does not.